 The new Neutrogena MaskiD forms a translucent, flexible layer that conforms to every contour of the face.
 The hydrogel mask, created from cellulose sourced from locust beans and red seaweed, is custom 3D printed with a unique combination of five powerhouse ingredients from the Neutrogena® library of clinically-tested skincare solutions.

 The ingredients, chosen based on information about each user’s unique skin needs and infused into the six zones of the mask (forehead, eye orbital, nose, cheeks, chin and nasolabial folds), include purified hyaluronic acid helps improve skin’s moisture barrier, resulting in smooth, hydrated skin.
 Vitamin B3 helps boost skin’s ability to improve its appearance of discoloration, dull skin and helps to diffuse the look of dark spots.
 Feverfew delivers high antioxidant benefits to help reduce the appearance of facial redness.
 Stabilized Glucosamine helps exfoliate the skin, reducing the appearance of fine lines.
-Vitamin C delivers healthier and brighter looking skin and improved overall radiance of skin.
+Vitamin C delivers healthier and brighter-looking skin and improved the overall radiance of the skin.

 Neutrogena MaskiD will be available exclusively on Neutrogena.com at a price consistent with the rest of the brand’s skincare portfolio.
 It will be sold exclusively to consumers in the United States beginning in Q3 of this year.
 Anyone interested in joining the waiting list to be the first to try the brand’s first-ever personalized skincare product can sign up now at Neutrogena.com/MaskiD.

 *This article was originally published in January 2019 and was updated in March 2021 to reflect the fact that Neutrogena’s 3D printed MaskID is entering beta testing